mattmassicotte/AppTemplate/README.md

 I wouldn't overthink this too much.
 Especially since a framework also is a logical organizational structure.

+### ShareExtension

+This is an extension target.
+It depends on and links against `SharedFramework`, and is embedded within `MultiPlatformApp`.
+However! macOS does not support share extensions, so the embedding build phase has to be filtered by platform.
+This is a very powerful Xcode feature, and definitely something worth knowing about when building for multiple platforms.

+Also, note that this target has to customize its bundle identifier because extension bundle ids have to be prefixed with their container app.

 ## Contributing and Collaboration

 I'd love to hear from you!
 Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.